manuelat/kit-local/app/layout/views/readme.txt

 _partials
     headers
+        LOGGED OUT
+        header.html.twig -> the header used for DESKTOP when the user is NOT logged in header-mobile.html.twig -> the header used for MOBILE, TABLET when the user is NOT logged in

+        LOGGED IN
-        header-borrower.html.twig -> the header used when the user is logged in as a borrower header-lender.html.twig -> the header used when the user is logged in as a lender header-logged-out.html.twig -> the header used when the user is NOT logged in footers
+        account-header-mobile.html.twig -> the header used for MOBILE, TABLET when the LENDER is logged in account_header_borrower_for_testing.html.twig -> the header used for MOBILE, TABLET when the BORROWER is logged in account-header.html.twig -> the header user for DESKTOP when the user is logged in

+    footers
-        footer-default.html.twig -> the footer used for desktop footer-mobile.html.twig -> the footer used for mobile
+        footer.html.twig -> the footer used for mobile, tablet and desktop

+IMPORTANT!!!!

+line 320 from variables.less -> bootstrap instead of @screen-sm-min put @screen-md-min;
+// Navbar collapse
+//** Point at which the navbar becomes uncollapsed.
+@grid-float-breakpoint:     @screen-md-min;